kawai125/OpenFFT_Cpp_wrapper/README.md

      fft_mngr.finalize();
      ```
      The OpenFFT configurations are shared in global manager object (It allows you to make many instance of OpenFFT::Manager<>).
-     It is recommended that you call the 'finalize' function at once in 'finalize' part of your program.
+     It is recommended that you call the 'finalize' function at once in finalization part of your program.

 ## Other APIs